 The eastern rat snake (Pantherophis alleghaniensis) shouldn’t be confused with another similar species, the western rat snake (Pantherophis obsoletus).
 These species are related but aren’t the same.
 The eastern rat snake is one of the black and yellow snakes in Florida, while their western cousin is not.

 When you think of snakes, your first thought may not be cute.
 However, cute is exactly what the ring-necked snake is!
-They’re harmless and small, only growing to be up to around 10 to 15 inches at the most.
+They’re harmless and small, only growing to around 10 to 15 inches at the most.

 There are actually several different subspecies of ring-necked snake, with many coming in different colors.
 The southern ringneck snake (Diadophis p. punctatus), for instance, has an almost completely yellow side with black and red markings.
-However, it’s the Key ring-necked snake (Diadophis punctatus acricus) that’s found only in Florida.
+However, the Key ring-necked snake (Diadophis punctatus acricus) is found only in Florida.

 Although their tell-tale yellow ring can be difficult to see in this species, the Key ring-necked snake has a bright yellow-orange belly that can be hard to miss.
 This makes them one of the more well-known black and yellow snakes in Florida.

 There are 13 subspecies of the common garter snake distributed across North America.
 Several species can even be found in the American southeast, including Florida.
 However, when it comes to black and yellow snakes in Florida, the most common subspecies is the eastern garter snake (Thamnophis sirtalis sirtalis).